everdeep/simple-client-management-system/README.md

 ## Future improvements
 - Add validation to the client creation form
+- Add better language handling for the client creation form
+- Add alerts, confirmations and more user feedback for actions
+- Add loading states for API calls
 - Fix styling for page and form dialogs
 - Add delete client functionality
 - Add update client functionality